SRB measures for Anosov actions: Anosov actions, dynamical foliations and invariant measures

 \subsection{Invariant measures via spectral theory}

-In this section we state the results about the physical measures for general Anosov action as they have been obtained in \cite{BGHW20} and we also recall the essential constructions on which our analysis will be based.
+In this section we state the results about the equilibrium measure for general Anosov actions as they have been obtained in \cite{BGHW20} and we also recall the essential constructions on which our analysis will be based.

+The existence was obtained through the theory of \emph{Ruelle-Taylor resonances}, which are defined as a joint spectrum of the family of vector fields $X_{A}$ for $A\in \a$ acting on certain functional spaces.
+More precisely, we say that $\la\in \a^*_\C$ is a Ruelle-Taylor resonance for $\tau$ if and only if there exists $u\in \mathcal{D}'(\mc{M})$ non-zero with ${\rm WF}(u)\subset E_u^*$ and

+The choice of using $-X_A$ and not $X_A$ is justified by the fact that the flow $e^{-X_{A}}$ acting in ``backward'' time by pull-back on distributions (for example on a Dirac mass) moves the support forward by $e^{X_A}$ and is then more convenient.

+The definition of the spectrum involves the unstable bundle, and depends only on the choice of positive Weyl chamber.
+In the particular case of algebraic Anosov actions, the different Weyl chambers are permuted by the so-called Weyl group and the Weyl group also acts on the spectra as is explained in \cite{HWW21}.